'Retiring from the European dream' - Chicharito in tears as he embraces LA Galaxy opportunity | Goal.com

 The striker had been limited to just 15 appearances at Sevilla since arriving from West Ham last September and insisted that part of the reason behind his move to the MLS was in search of more playing time.

 "Why not take this opportunity?
-From my point of view it's a win, win, win," Hernandes said in his first press conference for LA Galaxy.
+From my point of view it's a win, win, win," Hernandez said in his first press conference for LA Galaxy.

 "I'm going to be on the pitch most of the time if I keep working hard for the club, for the team and I'm going to be doing what I've been loving since I was in the belly of my mother."